cimplec/sim-c/CONTRIBUTING.md

 ## New Issue (New feature or bug)

-- The time period for reviewing of a new issue is a maximum of 36 hours, you can expect to hear from a maintainer within this/
+- The time period for reviewing of a new issue is a maximum of 36 hours, you can expect to hear from a maintainer within this time frame.
 - The implementation of the new feature or fixing of the bug should only be started after a maintainer approves the feature or bug report in the discussion.
 - Once approved start implementing the feature or fix the bug and submit a pull request.